Kobler99/alta2025/_pages/calls/papers.md

 About the appendices: While the appendix length is unlimited, it is essential to notify the authors that reviewers are not required to read it.
 The main text should be self-explanatory, with the appendix used only to highlight additional details.

-Abstracts ideally should be a few paragraphs.
+Abstract submissions ideally should be a few paragraphs.
+Note, this does not refer to the abstract of a paper, but rather to standa-alone abstracts in the non-archival track.

 Industry demonstration proposals should be 1-2 pages.

 ## Anonymisation

-Short and long papers must be anonymised.
+Short and long paper submissions must be anonymised.
 Abstracts are NOT to be anonymised and must include the author’s/authors’ affiliation.

+We follow the post-2024 ARR approach to preprints.
+There is no anonymity period or limitation on posting or discussing non-anonymous preprints while the work is under peer review.